It’s simple, really.

 First, you’ll warm up for 14 minutes in heart rate zones 1–3.
 Then, you’ll do six repeats, alternating between hard and moderate repeats.
 The eighth phase is the 5-minute cool-down.

-Train safely with supportive exercises
+A safe training program with supportive exercises

 The Running Program goes beyond a running training plan.